Nandrajog93/Kaggle-Projects/README.md

 Public Score: 0.12352

-2. Titanic: Machine Learning from Disaster
+2. Kaggle Classification Problem: Titanic

 Kaggle competition for predicting if a passenger survived the sinking of the Titanic or not.